cultural-impact-of-warfare

 The Battle of Hadrianopolis (378 CE)

 This battle epitomizes both continuity and change.
 The Gothic army under Fritigern was predominantly infantry armed with spears and large shields—traditional Germanic weapons.
-They formed a wagon laager (a defensive circle of carts) and fought from behind it, a tactic used by Germanic tribes for centuries.
+They formed a wagon laager and fought from behind it, a tactic used by Germanic tribes for centuries.
 Yet they also deployed cavalry on their flanks, including mounted archers, a clear adoption from the Sarmatians and Huns.
 The Romans initially had the advantage but squandered it through poor discipline.
 The Gothic victory was due largely to the resilience of their shield wall and the timely arrival of their mobile cavalry.
-Hadrianopolis shows that Germanic armies of the late 4th century were no longer crude raiders but sophisticated combined-arms forces.
+Hadrianopolis shows that Germanic armies of the late 4th century were no longer crude raiders but sophisticated combined-arms forces capable of integrating diverse tactical traditions.

 The Vandal Conquest of North Africa (429–439 CE)